Tax Reform Makes Multi-Million Dollar Tax Savings Technique Even More Viable by Barry M. Brant, CPA

 It should be noted that although this potential planning opportunity may lead to significant federal tax savings, certain states, including California, do not follow federal income tax treatment of QSBS.
 As a result, these states tax their residents on the gain excluded under federal law.

-In light of the significant tax saving opportunities offered by Section 1202, investors should meet with experienced advisors and accountants to analyze their ownership of small businesses and venture capital opportunities.
+In light of the significant tax saving opportunities offered by Section 1202, and with the likelihood that more small businesses will choose to operate as C corporations due to the low 21 percent Federal rate effective January 1, 2018, under the Tax Cuts and Jobs Act, investors should meet with experienced advisors and accountants to analyze their ownership of small businesses and venture capital opportunities.
 Consideration should be given to structuring these investment vehicles as C Corporations, which could yield tax savings and are typically the ideal entity of choice for institutional private equity investors that may invest at a later stage.

 About the Author: Barry M. Brant, CPA, is director of Tax, Consulting and International Services with Berkowitz Pollack Brant, where he leads the firm’s private client group and provides guidance on complex tax matters, including multi-national holdings, cross-border treaties and wealth preservation and protection.
 He can be reached in the CPA firm’s Miami office at (305) 379-7000, or via email at firstname.lastname@example.org.